 You can adopt internationally, domestically, privately, with an agency, or from the state foster system.
 Domestic infant adoption is our path and that’s what I can answer the most questions about.
 First of all, please know there are numerous laws in place to protect all parties involved in an adoption.
 No, a birth mother cannot just “come and take back” a child after a year.
 Conversely, we do not get to “choose a child” from a shiny book of orphans.
 Another important point: a child does not cost anything.
 No price is ever put on a human being’s life.
 There are tons of expenses, yes, but they go to the agency for the work they do in handling paperwork, matching, counseling, etc…

 Think adoption “doesn’t happen” anymore?
-The National Council for Adoption estimates that 20,000 or more U.S. born infants are placed for adoption each year–slightly more than the 19,000 international adoptions.
+The National Council for Adoption estimates that 20,000 or more U.S.-born infants are placed for adoption each year–slightly more than the 19,000 international adoptions.
 Yes, adoption is still happening, and yes, the landscape has changed–an adoption today is not a 1950’s adoption.
 One growing trend is the decision of having an “open” relationship between birth mothers, children, and adoptive parents.
 We chose a local adoption agency that facilitates open adoption arrangements.

-Adoption paperwork is overwhelming: autobiographies, reference checks, background checks, fingerprinting, family histories, medical histories, child preference forms, and the social worker home visit (a stressful time involving creation of an emergency survival tub, cleaning of things you didn’t know needed cleaning, and for us, trying to appear wholesome whilst husband is recovering from food poisoning and wife is hobbling around on a broken toe).
-After you’re approved as a waiting family, there are more forms- declaring you’ll let the agency know if you travel, declaring you agree to foster the child until adoption is finalized in court, etc…
+Adoption paperwork is overwhelming: autobiographies, reference checks, background checks, fingerprinting, family histories, medical histories, child preference forms, and the social worker home visit (a stressful time involving the creation of an emergency survival tub, cleaning of things you didn’t know needed cleaning, and for us, trying to appear wholesome whilst husband is recovering from food poisoning and wife is hobbling around on a broken toe).
+After you’re approved as a waiting family, there are more forms- declaring you’ll let the agency know if you travel, declaring you agree to foster the child until the adoption is finalized in court, etc…

 For those involved with adoption, explaining the process can seem like a burden.
 Natural parents with natural families do not have to deal with all these questions.
-They don’t have to defend it or explain who the birth mother is or be judged for choosing a certain race or gender of child.
+They don’t have to defend it or explain who the birth mother is or be judged for choosing a certain race or gender of the child.
 It is up to those like us, who are involved, to dispel the myths and inform more people about the process.
-Most importantly, the children need this awareness.
+Most importantly, children need this awareness.
 They need to understand (A) Adoption is forever.
 (B) They are safe (C) They are loved (by adoptive as well as birth mothers and fathers who placed them, not “gave them up”).